 - Using the university’s name or affiliation

-“I want to reaffirm the university leadership’s dedication to and unwavering support for academic freedom – the right to pursue intellectual directions freely and unfettered – as the bedrock principle of our scholarly enterprise and its embodiment in the University of Utah,” Reed added.
+We affirm the university’s dedication to and unwavering support for academic freedom — the right to pursue intellectual directions freely and unfettered — as the bedrock principle of our scholarly enterprise.
+It is equally important to recognize the university’s policy regarding free speech on campus and act within its established guidelines.